Fairness in Streaming Submodular Maximization over a Matroid Constraint: Centralized Modular Case

 \section{Centralized Modular Case}

 In this section, we present two polynomial-time algorithms for {F3M}, in the \emph{centralized} setting.
-One is based on linear programming and the other reduces the problem to modular maximization over two matroid constraints.
-We again do not assume monotonicity here.
+One is based on linear programming (Section \ref{sec:LP}) and the other reduces the problem to modular maximization over two matroid constraints (Section \ref{sec:reduction}).
+Both do not assume monotonicity.